akshaysampath-che/speclit/README.md

-# Spectroscopy CSV/XLSX Multi-Series Analyzer
+# UV-Vis Spectroscopy Multi-Series Analyzer

 Streamlit app for spectroscopy analysis with one x-axis column (wavelength) and multiple independent y-series.